flayerlabs/xmtp-flaunchy/README.md

 ## Features

-- Responds to messages in character as Snoop Dogg
+- Responds to messages in character as Flaunchy
-- Uses Vercel AI SDK for streaming responses
 - Maintains consistent character personality using dynamic context
 - Handles both direct messages and group chats
 - Graceful error handling with in-character error messages